afrind/draft-rush/draft-kpugin-rush.md

 ## Receiving data

 Upon receiving `Connect` frame, the server replies with `ConnectAck` frame
-{{connect-ack-frame}} and prepares to recieve audio/video data.
+{{connect-ack-frame}} and prepares to receive audio/video data.

-It's possible that in `Multi Stream Mode` ({{multi-stream-mode}}), the server receives audio or video data before it receives `Connect` frame.
+It's possible that in `Multi Stream Mode` ({{multi-stream-mode}}), the server receives audio or video data before it receives the `Connect` frame.
 The implementation can choose whether to buffer or drop the data.
 The audio/video data cannot be interpreted correctly before the arrival of the `Connect` frame.

-In `Normal Mode` ({{normal-mode}}), it is guaranteed by the transport that frames arrive into application layer in order they were sent.
+In `Normal Mode` ({{normal-mode}}), it is guaranteed by the transport that frames arrive into the application layer in order they were sent.

-In `Multi Stream Mode`, it's possible that frames arrive at the application layer in a different order than they were sent, therefore server MUST keep track of last received frame ID for every track that it receives.
-A gap in the frame sequence ID on a given track MAY indicate out of order delivery and then server MAY wait until missing frames arrive.
-Server must consider frame completely lost if corresponding QUIC stream was reset.
+In `Multi Stream Mode`, it's possible that frames arrive at the application layer in a different order than they were sent, therefore the server MUST keep track of last received frame ID for every track that it receives.
+A gap in the frame sequence ID on a given track can indicate out of order delivery and the server MAY wait until missing frames arrive.
+The server must consider frame lost if the corresponding QUIC stream was reset.

-Server upon detecting gap in frame MAY wait for implemetnation defined time, if missing frames didn't arrive, server SHOULD ignore them and continue processing rest of the frames.
-For example if server recieves frames for track 1: `1 2 3 5 6`, after implememtation defined timeout, if frame `#4` hasn't arrived, server SHOULD continue processing frames `5` and `6`
+Upon detecting a gap in the frame sequence, the server MAY wait for the missing frames to arrive for an implementation defined time.
+If missing frames don't arrive, the server SHOULD consider them lost and continue processing rest of the frames.
+For example if the server receives the following frames for track 1: `1 2 3 5 6` and frame `#4` hasn't arrived after implementation defined timeout, thee server SHOULD continue processing frames `5` and `6`.

-When client is done streaming, it sends `End of video` frame ({{end-of-video-frame}}) to indicate to the server that there won't be any more data sent.
+When the client is done streaming, it sends the `End of Video` frame ({{end-of-video-frame}}) to indicate to the server that there won't be any more data sent.

 ## Reconnect

-If the QUIC connection is closed at any point, client MAY reconnect by simply repating `Connection establishment` process ({{connection-establishment}}).

-Client can resume sending same video where it left off.
-In order to support termination of new connection by a new server, client SHOULD resume sending video frames starting with I-frame, to guarantee that video track can be decoded.
+If the QUIC connection is closed at any point, client MAY reconnect by simply repeat the `Connection establishment` process ({{connection-establishment}}) and resume sending the same video where it left off.
+In order to support termination of the new connection by a different server, the client SHOULD resume sending video frames starting with I-frame, to guarantee that the video track can be decoded.

-Reconnect can be initiate by the server if it needs to "go away" for maintenance.
-In this case server sends `GOAWAY` frame ({{goaway-frame}}) to gracefully close the connection.
-This allows client to establish new connection and continue sending data.
+Reconnect can be initiated by the server if it needs to "go away" for maintenance.
+In this case, the server sends a `GOAWAY` frame ({{goaway-frame}}) to advise the client to gracefully close the connection.
+This allows client to finish sending some data and establish new connection to continue sending without interruption.

 # Wire Format